mohitpai/journey-optimizer.en/help/using/configuration/push-configuration.md

     * **[!UICONTROL Manage App Configurations]**
     * **[!UICONTROL Manage Properties]**

-    These permissions are required for the mobile app developer to set up push credentials in **Adobe Experience Launch** and define Push Notification presets in **Adobe Journey Optimizer**.
+    These permissions are required for the mobile app developer to set up push credentials in **Adobe Experience Launch** and define Push Notification surfaces in **Adobe Journey Optimizer**.

     ![](assets/push_product_5.png)